Sri Lankan pineapple curry

 1 pineapple, cleaned, eyes removed, cored and cubed

-1-inch piece cinnamon stick
+1-inch piece of cinnamon stick

 1/2 teaspoon Maldive fish flakes (optional)